-Protecting biological and cultural diversity and ecosystem services and benefits Not applicable Strengthening resilience to natural hazards and climate change Not applicable Contributing to inclusion and equity Not applicable Enhancing quality of life and well-being Not applicable Respecting, protecting and promoting human rights Not applicable Respecting, consulting and involving indigenous peoples and local communities Not applicable Achieving gender equality Not applicable Ensuring growth, employment, income and livelihoods Not applicable Promoting economic investment and quality tourism Not applicable Strengthening capacity-building, innovation and local entrepreneurship Not applicable Ensuring conflict prevention Not applicable Protecting heritage during conflict Not applicable Promoting conflict resolution Not applicable Contributing to post-conflict recovery Not applicable Other(s) Not applicable If 'Other' applies, please specify
+Protecting biological and cultural diversity and ecosystem services and benefits Some Strengthening resilience to natural hazards and climate change High Contributing to inclusion and equity High Enhancing quality of life and well-being High Respecting, protecting and promoting human rights High Respecting, consulting and involving indigenous peoples and local communities Some Achieving gender equality High Ensuring growth, employment, income and livelihoods High Promoting economic investment and quality tourism High Strengthening capacity-building, innovation and local entrepreneurship High Ensuring conflict prevention No contribution Protecting heritage during conflict High Promoting conflict resolution High Contributing to post-conflict recovery Some Other(s) Not applicable If 'Other' applies, please specify No other the World heritage properties are kept in best condition, under constant process of conservation upkeep and maintenance.
+There are various projects under progress for maintenance of World Heritage properties, in which local communities and other stack holders are taken on board and their recommendations are considered properly for the promotion of tourism.
+The conservation projects are in continue process to uplift the stature of World Heritage sites.